Public space protection orders

 Public Space Protection Order 2024 review

-A number of Newark and Sherwood’s Public Space Protection Orders will come to an end in 2024 and as such, a review of the PSPOs and the related information is being undertaken, and the Council is reaching out to residents, businesses, partner agencies and wider groups to hear their thoughts.
-To comment on the proposed list of orders and their content you can fill out the survey which will be open to responses from Monday 4th March, until Sunday 14th April 2024.
+A number of Newark and Sherwood’s Public Space Protection Orders will come to an end in 2024 and as such, a review of the PSPOs and the related information is being undertaken, and the Council has been reaching out to residents, businesses, partner agencies and wider groups to hear their thoughts.

 Orders